Guitar store studio to learn to play guitar

-Children: Eight years old is generally the earliest I recommend.
-I will take younger students, ie. six or seven, but the parent must be present and I can’t guarantee results.
+Children: Eight years old is generally the earliest I recommend to learn in our guitar store studio.
+I will take younger students, ie. six or seven, but a parent must be present and I can’t guarantee results.
 With regular twenty minute practice sessions, you should start to see results in a few months.
 For most kids, I combine fun songs with a method book so they can learn their notes and have fun!

 Learning Systems: In over 25 years of teaching, I have developed 3 learning systems which reduce a massive amount of confusing information into a set of easy to understand principles that allow anyone to both learn and understand the guitar.